Kuraiyume/Mira/README.md

 - Regularly check for password expiration using the Listing and Analysis commands above.
 - Keep your master password and encryption key secure.
 - Enable Two-Factor Authentication for an additional layer of security.
+- Never copy your credentials when you retrieve it because sometimes you didn't change your clipboard and that is a privacy concern especially when you use clipboard for your sensitive informations like Passwords.
+That's why we have clipboard where MIRA will copy the retrieved/generated credentials and you have 30secs to paste it somewhere safe.
+It's a good idea to follow that feature for your own good.
 - Mira operates on a Zero-Knowledge basis, which means that the security of your account relies solely on the strength and secrecy of your master password, without any involvement from the service provider.
 So, it's essential not to compromise your account's security with careless actions.
 Don't be a bitch!

 ## Note